 Overall and all, they have created a well-made logical link between hardware and software in Sandbox-based protection methods that isolate separate programs so that even if a program is infected, the infection remains isolated as it cannot break out of the sandbox encryption.
 And to further secure the device, Apple have ensured secure boot and cryptographic signing by them to make sure that integrity is on point and if one of the boot components does not answer this signature, the device cannot boot.

-And while we can go on and on about the latest iOS security features it does remain a fact that with time the device can be hacked after all, but still overall and all it remains secure by design, but lacks the ability and freedom to modify it, which makes it appropriate for the common users, but if you are a tech savvy person who is keen on open source and is very paranoid, this is not the device for you.
+And while we can go on and on about the latest iOS security features it does remain a fact that with time the device can befully unlocked due to its SIM card like the iPhone 6S or even hacked in another way.
+Still, overall and all it remains secure by design, but lacks the ability and freedom to modify it, which makes it appropriate for the common users, but if you are a tech savvy person who is keen on open source and is very paranoid, this is not the device for you.

 Hardware Protection and Durability